 |Company||Search Engine Optimization, Inc.|

 |NetSuite Inc||netsuite.com||United States||200M-1000M||>10000|

 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Operating Systems.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Operating Systems category, Windows 10 has a market share of about 1.5%.
 Other major and competing products in this category include:

 Windows 10 (codenamed Redstone, formerly Threshold) is a personal computer operating system developed and released by Microsoft, as part of the Windows NT family of operating systems.
 It is the first version of Windows that receives ongoing feature updates.
 Devices in enterprise environments can receive these updates at a slower pace, or use long-term support milestones that only receive critical updates, such as security patches, over their ten-year lifespan of extended support.

-Looking at Windows 10 customers by industry, we find that Computer Software (14%), Information Technology and Services (9%) and Hospital & Health Care (6%) are the largest segments.
+Looking at Windows 10 customers by industry, we find that Information Technology and Services (16%) and Computer Software (6%) are the largest segments.

 56% of Windows 10 customers are in United States, 10% are in United Kingdom and 5% are in Canada.

 Of all the customers that are using Windows 10, 23% are small (<50 employees), 49% are medium-sized and 29% are large (>1000 employees).